Armored Heart: L'Odeur de l'Amour

 “Then take her spells away,” Lanri whispered.

 Almost on instinct, Seeker said “that’s impossible,” but then she paused and thought about it.
-She couldn’t take her Talent away, sure, but she might be able to—as Lanri put it—take her spells away.
+She couldn’t take her Talent away, sure, but she might be able to – as Lanri put it – take her spells away.
 She loosened her grip on the mage’s throat, enough to let her take a strained breath, and fixed her with a cold glare.
 “If you so much as even think about speaking a spell, I’ll break your neck before you finish.
 So shut.
 Up.”

-Did you like this chapter?
+Author's note: Did you like this chapter?
 Did you hate it?
-Please let us know either way on Discord at “illicitalias” and “guardalp”.
-If you like this story enough that you would like to read more right away, then you should send a message, too.
-We’ll gladly share chapters early in exchange for feedback. to read more right away, then you should send a message, too
+Please let us know either way on Discord at “illicitalias”, “guardalp”, and "cry.havoc".
+If you like this story enough that you would like to read whole thing right away, then you should send a message, too.
+We’ll gladly share the remaining chapters early in exchange for feedback.
+Special thanks to Lunarcircuit, Rdodger, and Noelle for their contributions to the story.

 Show the comments section